language: reading and writing program

 — Dr Maria Montessori

-pre-primary years (ages 18 mo-3 yrs)
+toddler years (ages 18 mo-3 yrs)

 Language activities are developing at a rapid rate during the toddler years.
 Naming cards and matching introduce foundations for alphabet and language.
 Stories, finger plays, singing, and spontaneous conversation time encourage both social and language skills.
 Sandpaper letters help the child learn the phonetics of the alphabet.
 Daily exposure to language through conversations and the reading of good literature helps the child strengthen their vocabulary and increases independence as they become more cognizant of the world around them.
-Your child becomes happier as they learn the words to express their needs, rather than needing to resort to crying or tantrum.
+Your child becomes happier as they learn the words to express their needs, rather than needing to resort to crying or tantrums.

 primary years (ages 3-6 yrs)

 The Montessori primary classroom emphasizes spoken language as the foundation for all linguistic expression.
 The child is encouraged to become increasingly independent and to become an active participant in the learning process.
 Children hear and use precise vocabulary for all the activities and are encouraged to converse with peers and staff.
 Reading is taught phonetically as the child is ready and handwriting is practiced.
 The concrete materials, from the sandpaper letters to the beginning of sentence analysis, allow children to take small, logical, sequential steps to independent, fluent reading.
-Language work leads into cultural subjects, extending the child's vocabulary and working with the child's fascination of her environment.
+Language work leads to cultural subjects, extending the child's vocabulary and working with the child's fascination with her environment.

 kindergarten (ages 5-6 yrs)

 Using the Montessori metal insets and supplemental activities, the children continue to develop good writing habits.
 By using a multi-sensory approach, the children enjoy learning to form letters and numbers neatly and consistently.
-In the Kindergarten year, good handwriting habits are well established, enabling the children to be clearly understood in journaling, school work assignments and creative writing.
+In the Kindergarten year, good handwriting habits are well established, enabling the children to be clearly understood in journaling, school work assignments, and creative writing.

 language progression demonstrated